 “This year’s study indicates a global convergence of innovation practices around overcoming the barriers presented by legacy technology and ensuring that customer experience channels are optimized.
 Many retail banks are now creating innovation strategies and underpinning them with investment which tells us that global economies are beginning to recover.
 As banks once again target growth process, channel and operational innovation, this will only increase in importance.”

-- The full Innovation in Retail Banking 2013 report can be downloaded from the Infosys website or SlideShare
+- The full Innovation in Retail Banking 2013 report can be downloaded from the Infosys website

 - Infosys Finacle and Efma will present the key findings of the study — at a webinar at 11.00 CET (10.00 BST) on 22 October.
 More details click here